mikhailshilkov/mikhailio-hugo/content/2016/04/building-a-poker-bot-with-akka-net-actors/index.md

 ---
 title: Building a Poker Bot with Akka.NET Actors
 date: 2016-04-09
-tags: ["Poker Bot", "F#", "Akka.NET", "Actor Model", "Functional Programming"]
+tags: ["Poker Bot", "FSharp", "Akka.NET", "Actor Model", "Functional Programming"]
 thumbnail: teaser.png
 description: "This post lays out the most exciting part of the bot.
 I'll compose the recognition, flow, decision and mouse clicking parts together into the bot application.
 The application is a console executable interacting with multiple windows of poker room software."